 It wasn’t that long ago when people struggled to wrap their heads around the idea of a carbon fiber frame, much less carbon fiber wheelsets.

 Enve G23 debuts a set of carbon fiber rims with its first foray into the gravel bike market that can handle the rigors of gravel.
 Tasked with creating a wheelset that’s both lightweight and strong for pro-level racing, Enve has nailed it.

 Learning from past errors, the G23 features a wider bead that improves tire durability while preventing punctures during bottom outs when running at low pressure (a problem with some of its MTB rims).

-As with all Enve rims, the G23 features molded spoke and valve holes, and nipple seats, helping to preserve strength by not cutting into the carbon fibers, shaving off weight.
+As with all Enve rims, the G23 features molded spoke and valve holes and nipple seats, preserving strength by not cutting into the carbon fibers, shaving off weight.